Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 A typical addition is to show recessions. fmplot.py contains the *get_recessions()* function, which returns a list of recessions in the form of tuples (start date, end date).
 These are graphed using the fb (fill between) option.

-Next, we create lists of text annotations with descriptive titles for the Bull and Bear cycles, and recessions.
+Below, we create a list of text annotations with descriptive titles for the Bull and Bear cycles, and recessions.
 The list elements include a tuple with the corresponding x and y coordinate, corresponding to where the annotation will be placed on the graph, and a text string.
 The text string may contain a "\n" character to designate a line return.

 ```
 # Recession Data